UlyssesPinheiro/React-Expense-Tracker/README.md

 # Expense Tracker

-Expense Tracker built with React, during the course "React - The Complete Guide (incl Hooks, React Router, Redux)" on Udemy
+Expense Tracker built with React, during the course "React - The Complete Guide (incl Hooks, React Router, Redux)" on Udemy.

 ## How it works